-Since Valentine’s Day is Friday, we thought you would appreciate this Sweet Bourbon Salmon recipe reprise, along with a full menu suggestion.
+Since this recipe is so outstanding, we thought you would appreciate this Sweet Bourbon Salmon recipe reprise, along with a full menu suggestion.
 Make the weekend special with an amazing homemade meal.

-I’m coming up on my 50th reunion in April.
+I'm coming up on my 50th+1 reunion in September (postponed by a year because of the pandemic, of course).
 I wonder what delicious ideas we will learn this time?

 What You Need

-Get yourself a nice set of white plates and some quality cookware, and you will be able to impress your friends with this Sweet Bourbon Salmon recipe.
+Get yourself a nice set of white plates (affiliate link) and some quality cookware, and you will be able to impress your friends with this Sweet Bourbon Salmon recipe.
 Be elegant.
 Buy the best.